-A San Diego business litigation attorney at Gehres Law Group, P.C. can provide assistance to companies in understanding their rights and obligations under current laws in California and can help companies navigate the court system to enforce their rights.
+A San Diego business litigation attorney at Gehres Law Library can provide assistance to companies in understanding their rights and obligations under current laws in California and can help companies navigate the court system to enforce their rights.

 The law regularly evolves in California, and companies should ensure they have an experienced, knowledgeable legal professional to assist them in operating within the current regulatory framework.

 One potential change companies may need to address in the future, for example, is the end of California’s business tax incentive program.